saudiequity/Abitur/README.md

 # Heriot Watt University Dubai

-▪︎ DBA Thesis about IT Challenges in Mergers and Acquisitions (M&A Concepts - New York Institute of Finance)
+▪︎ Phd.
+Thesis about IT Challenges in Mergers and Acquisitions

+▪︎ M&A Concepts  (New York Institute of Finance)

 #  CFA Institute Investment Foundations